pivot-access-ltd/bma-offline-docs/src/what-is-new-with-maas-5292.md

 - [1992975](https://bugs.launchpad.net/bugs/1992975): Grouping by parents fails if there's more than one page
 - [1993289](https://bugs.launchpad.net/bugs/1993289): Pod storage pool path can't be blank

-More bugs are planned for later 3.3 releases.
+More bug-fixes are planned for later 3.3 releases.

 <a href="#heading--other-maas-versions"><h2 id="heading--other-maas-versions">Release notes for other MAAS versions</h2></a>